circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 Although our inference will work for many cases, some teams may want to customise their build process to use custom tools or run their own scripts.
 This is done using the `circle.yml` file.

-If you wish to see a more detailed guide to the format, you can take a look at our [configuration sample]({{ site.baseurl }}/config-sample/).
+If you wish to see a more detailed guide to the format, take a look at our [configuration sample]({{ site.baseurl }}/config-sample/).

 ### Machine Configuration

-Sometimes you might want to pin your build to either an older version of Xcode or use a beta.
-You can do this by configuring a machine section in your `circle.yml`.
+Sometimes you’ll want to pin your build to either an older version of Xcode or a version in beta.
+You can do this by configuring a `machine` section in your `circle.yml`.

-To do so, you add a root level `machine` section to the document, with a nested Xcode and version section like so:
+To do so, add a root level `machine` section to the document with a nested Xcode and version section:

 ```
 machine: